HeapsIO/heaps-doc/DomKit.md

 style.allowInspect = true;
 ```

 You can then using middle mouse button click anytime to enable/disable domkit inspector.
 Move your mouse over any component to see its name, id, classes and properties.
 You can use the mouse wheel to browse the component hierarchy.
+Maintaining `Ctrl` while clicking will also display the hierarchy in a separate tree-view.

 ![image](https://haxe.org/img/blog/2020-04-06-shirogames-stack/domkit.png)